asheshwor/climate-nepal/README.md

-Climate Nepal
+Reading and tabulting Nepali climatic data in R
 ===============

-This is a collection of R code to process raw (ASCII) format data on climactic variables obtained from Department of Hydrology and Meteorology (DHM), Babarmahal, Nepal.
-The read data is then stored as csv files for further processing.
+This is a collection of R code to process raw (ASCII) format data on climactic variables obtained from Department of Hydrology and Meteorology (DHM), Babarmahal, Kathmandu, Nepal.
+The read data can be stored as csv or xlsx files for storing and further processing.

-No sample data is presented here as the data can only be obtained from DHM for a secific purpose upon written request and payment.
+No sample data is presented here as the data can only be obtained from DHM for upon written request and payment.
 The format for rainfall and temperature data is presented in the sections below.

 Rainfall data
 ----------
 For rainfall data, each file in the dataset consists of one year of rainfall records with each line represented by day of year (DOY) and rainfall for the corresponding DOY in millimeters (mm).
 The DOY ranges from 1 to 365 during non-leap years and from 1 to 366 in leap years.
 Missing data is denoted by string 'DNA' and 'trace amount of rainfall' is marked by string 'T'.

-***Format for rainfall data
+Format for rainfall data:

 ```
       1    3.0